owlbarn/tutorial/book/linear-algebra/README.md

 Here $U$ is is a $m\times~m$ matrix.
 Its columns are the eigenvectors of $AA^T$.
 Similarly, $V$ is a $n\times~n$ matrix, and the columns of V are eigenvectors of $A^TA$.
 The $r$ (rank of A) singular value on the diagonal of the $m\times~n$ diagonal matrix $\Sigma$ are the square roots of the nonzero eigenvalues of both $AA^T$ and $A^TA$.
 It's close related with eigenvector factorisation of a positive definite matrix.
 For a positive definite matrix, the SVD factorisation is the same as the $Q\Lambda~Q^T$.

+The SVD has a profound intuition.
+A matrix $A$ represents a linear transformation.
+SVD states that, any such linear transformation, can be decomposed into three simple transformation: a rotation ($V$), a scaling transformation ($\Sigma$), and another rotation ($U$).
+These three transformations are much easier to analyse than a random transformation $A$.
+After applying $A$ to a domain, the columns of $V$ is and a set of orthonormal basis in the original domain, and columns of $U$ is the new set of orthonormal basis of the domain that is transferred after applying $A$.
+The $\Sigma$ diagonal matrix contains the scaling factors on different dimensions, and a singular value in $\Sigma$ thus represents the *significance* of that certain dimension in the linear space.
+A small singular value indicates that the information contained in a matrix is somehow redundant and can be compressed/removed without affecting the information carried in this matrix.
+This is why SVD can be used for *Principal Component Analysis* (PCA), as we will show in the NLP chapter later in this book.

 We can use the `svd` function to perform this factorisation.
 Let's use the positive definite matrix as an example: